Api2Pdf/api2pdf.dotnet/README.md

 ## <a name="helpers"></a>Helper Methods

+**Api2PdfResponse Delete(string responseId)**

+By default, Api2Pdf will delete your PDF 24 hours after it has been generated.
+For those with high security needs, you may want to delete your PDF on command.
+You can do so by making an DELETE api call with the `responseId` attribute that was returned on the original JSON payload.

+    var a2pClient = Api2Pdf("YOUR-API-KEY");
+    var apiResponse = a2pClient.HeadlessChrome.FromHtml("<p>Hello World</p>");
+    var responseId = apiResponse.ResponseId;
+    //delete PDF
+    a2pClient.Delete(responseId);

 **void Api2PdfResponse.SavePdf(string localPath)**

 On any `Api2PdfResponse` that succesfully generated a pdf, you can use the handy `SavePdf(string localPdf)` method to download the pdf to a local cache.